Do you have problems with your Samsung Galaxy Tab S8?

 Running anything resource-hungry can heat your Samsung Galaxy Tab S8.
 Apart from gaming, editing videos, WiFi-Hotspot, screen mirroring, streaming are the common resource-hungry tasks.

 Fix Samsung Galaxy Tab S8 Overheating while Charging

-It is common for a tablet to heat while charging.
-The tablet heats because the charger has to provide sufficient power to charge the device's battery.
+It is common for a smartphone to heat while charging.
+The phone heats because the charger has to provide sufficient power to charge the device's battery.
 The new Fast-chargers are anywhere between 30W to 120W when writing this article.

 Manufacturers can fix most problems via a firmware update; therefore, I recommend you to check for updates and update your Samsung Galaxy Tab S8 if available.